ZakaHaceCosas/personaplus/README.md

 <!--R6 MD ONLY, remove on merge-->
 # :us: Welcome to PersonaPlus R6 / :es: Bienvenido a PersonaPlus R6

+> [!WARNING]
+> :us: **Currently, no contributions are expected!
+Please do not make any PR whatsoever until the rewrite is done.
+More free time for you I guess.**
+>
+> :es: **De momento, ¡no se esperan contribuciones!
+Por favor no hagas ninguna PR ni nada hasta que la reescritura esté acabada.
+Más tiempo libre para tí, supongo.**

 :us: R6 stands for 6th rewrite.

 Hope this works :fire: